fsc4j/fsc4j/manual_installation.md

 ### Step 1: download the latest FSC4J plugins into the `plugins` folder

 First, download the latest `org.eclipse.jdt.core` and `org.eclipse.jdt.core.compiler.batch` plugins from [here](https://github.com/fsc4j/fsc4j/releases) into the `plugins` subfolder of your Eclipse installation's home directory.
-(As of this writing, the latest version of the FSC4J `org.eclipse.jdt.debug` plugin is [version 0.8.4](https://github.com/fsc4j/fsc4j/releases/tag/0_8_4).)

-*Note: if the procedure on this page does not work for you, try removing the original `org.eclipse.jdt.core` and `org.eclipse.jdt.core.compiler.batch` plugins from the `plugin` folder so that only the FSC4J versions of these plugins are present in this folder.*
+*Note: if the procedure on this page does not work for you, try removing the original `org.eclipse.jdt.core` and `org.eclipse.jdt.core.compiler.batch` plugins from the `plugins` folder so that only the FSC4J versions of these plugins are present in this folder.*

 ### Step 2: update `bundles.info` to point to these plugins